comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

    gl = IdealGasLaw(prop=prop, xvariables=["pressure", "temperature", "n_moles"], yvariable="volume", yunit="m^3")

-In the xvariables argument, one needs to specify the names of each of the input quantities.
+In the `xvariables` argument, one needs to specify the names of each of the input quantities.
 These names have to be in the same order as in the specified function, and need to correspond to the names used for the variables in the digital effects tables.
-These variable names can be provided as optional arguments here, or alternatively using the get_measurand_name_and_unit() and get_argument_names() functions in the class definition.
+These variable names can be provided as optional arguments here, or alternatively using the get_argument_names() function in the class definition.
 If both options are provided, they are compared and an error is raised if they are different.

+Similarly, the `yvariable` gives the name of the measurand (or list of names if multiple measurands are returned by measurement function) and `yunit` specifies its associated unit(s).
+Alternatively, these can also be provided using the get_measurand_name_and_unit() function in the class definition (they will be cross-checked if both are provided).
 There are many more optional keywords that can be set to finetune the processing of the uncertainty propagation.
 These will be discussed in the :ref:`MeasurementFunctionOptions` section.